 Many perpetrators of elder abuse include those with the closest relation or access to a position of trust to the elder.
 For example, Family Members, Guardians, or Healthcare Workers.
 Sometimes, they include so-called Professionals like a Trustee, Conservator, or Personal Representative of the Estates.
 Spouses supposed to protect the interests of the surviving elder spouse can also abuse them.

-All our attorneys serve on the panel of counsel carefully screened and selected to represent clients of the Maine Legal Services for the Elderly (LSE) agency.
-Through the years we have represented LSE clients in difficult situations involving dementia lost memory and Alzheimer's disease, financial abuse, property boundary problems and complicated financial and will-execution issues that arose in the probate of an elderly person's estate.
-In each case, we feel a tremendous sense of pride and good-will in advancing, advocating and addressing the wrongs to which the elderly sometimes fall prey.
+Our attorneys serve on the panel of counsel carefully screened and selected.
+They represent clients of the Maine Legal Services for the Elderly (LSE) agency.
+Through the years, we represented LSE clients in difficult situations involving dementia, lost memory, Alzheimer’s Disease, financial abuse, and property boundary problems.

-Elder abuse is an umbrella term used to describe one or more of the following:
+Elder abuse is an umbrella term used to describe the following:

-- Financial or material exploitation, e.g., using the resources of an older person, without his/her consent, for someone else's benefit.
+- Financial or material exploitation (e.g., using the resources of an older person, without their consent, for someone else’s benefit)